 Jamaica Bay has been in the spotlight this year due to the incredible strides taken by the New York City Department of Parks and Recreation and National Park Service, which formed the Jamaica Bay-Rockaway Parks Conservancy and the newly announced environmental research center Jamaica Bay Science & Resilience Institute.
 Before this area becomes a hot spot, now is the time to explore the peaceful 3.2-mile East Pond trail and 1.5-mile West Pond trail.
 You’ll also discover there is much more to do here than hike.
 Try biking, boating, fishing, horseback riding, kayaking, archery, model airplane flying and even camping.
 Check the National Park Service website for more information and to book activities.
 The Brooklyn Bird Club offers great insights on some of the 300 migratory bird species you will encounter while hiking.
 Post-hike, take the bus or ride your two wheels 15 minutes east to cool off at Rockaway Beach.

 If you’d like to take the family on an outdoor adventure around NYC, pick up AMC’s Outdoors with Kids New York City.
-And for more getaways near NYC that feature hikes and beaches, join the AMC volunteer run/hike in Rye, New York on August 18 or visit the AMC’s Fire Island Cabin and take a hike in the Sunken Forest.
+And for more getaways near NYC that feature hikes and beaches, join the AMC volunteer run/hike in Rye, New York or visit the AMC’s Fire Island Cabin and take a hike in the Sunken Forest.

 View Hiking in Jamaica Bay, NY in a larger map